ediazalmeyda/ediazalmeyda.github.io/research.md

 As an Assistant Professor of Biology and Environmental Studies at [New College of Florida](https://www.ncf.edu){:target="_blank"}, my lab explores how mutualisms respond and adapt to anthropogenic stressors in marine and terrestrial ecosystems.

 Our aims include:
-1. Understanding threats to host-associated microbial biodiversity, an essential component to healthy ecosystems.
+1. Understanding threats to host-associated microbial biodiversity, an essential aspect of healthy ecosystems.
 2. Exploring how host-microbe interactions can adapt to anthropogenic stressors.
 3. Partnering with community stakeholders to support microbial health in land and water management.

-We utilize experimental biology (host-symbiont physiology, genomics, and experimental evolution) and fieldwork approaches to study mutualisms in **coral reef ecosystems**, **agroecological systems** ([Milpa](https://en.wikipedia.org/wiki/Milpa){:target="_blank"}, an ancient agricultural method from Mesoamerica; urban food forests; and host-microbe interactions in agricultural pests), and **coupled human-environment systems** (coastlines; coastal rivers; managed ranches; archaeological sites; and sustainable landscape design).
+We utilize experimental biology (host-symbiont physiology, genomics, and experimental evolution) and fieldwork approaches to study mutualisms in **coral reef ecosystems**, **agroecological systems** ([Milpa](https://en.wikipedia.org/wiki/Milpa){:target="_blank"}, an ancient agricultural method from Mesoamerica; urban food forests; and host-microbe interactions in agricultural pests), and **coupled human-environment systems** (coastlines; rivers; ranches; archaeological sites; and sustainable landscape design).

 New College is a public liberal arts honors college, and my lab incorporates undergraduates in all aspects of research, from hypothesis to publication.
 My lab also collaborates in interdisciplinary research with anthropologists, botanists, geographers, and community stakeholders.

 ### Grants and Fellowships

-My lab's current research at New College of Florida is generously funded by [The J. Stuart and Elizabeth Moore Charitable Foundation](https://www.ncf.edu/news/news/new-college-microbiome-project-gains-support/){:target="_blank"} and the [New College Faculty Development Fund](https://www.ncf.edu/alumni-and-friends/the-foundation/){:target="_blank"}.
+My lab's research at New College of Florida is generously funded by [The J. Stuart and Elizabeth Moore Charitable Foundation](https://www.ncf.edu/news/news/new-college-microbiome-project-gains-support/){:target="_blank"} and the [New College Faculty Development Fund](https://www.ncf.edu/alumni-and-friends/the-foundation/){:target="_blank"}.

 My postdoctoral research at Emory University was generously funded by [NIH-IRACDA](https://med.emory.edu/education/postdoctoral-training/first/index.html){:target="_blank"}.